tommikaikkonen/redux-orm-primer/README.md

 We want to test that we update our state correctly based on action objects.
 No problem.
 Redux-ORM makes testing easier too.

 For good integration testing, we want to have nice test data and have the ability to easily generate it.
-Using an adapter, we can utilize the `factory-girl` library to generate data for us (this is overkill for a Todo app, but it will be handy in larger projects).
+Using an adapter, we can utilize the [`factory-girl`](https://github.com/aexmachina/factory-girl) library to generate data for us (this is overkill for a Todo app, but it is handy in larger projects).
 You could also use the function we wrote in bootstrap.js to generate test data.

 Here's test/factories.js: